 - Fewer complications

 - Shorter hospital stays

 - Better patient safety and core measure adherence

 Learn more about Truven's methodology for this year's recognition.

 OhioHealth among the nation’s 100 Top Hospitals.
 Again.

 OhioHealth hospitals have historically appeared among the ranks of the 100 Top Hospitals.
-In total, this is the 11th year that Riverside Methodist has been named to the list and the fifth time for Grant.
-Doctors Hospital has been named to the list four times since 2010 and is listed in the “Major Teaching Hospitals” category this year.
-Dublin Methodist has now been ranked in the “Small Community Hospitals” category for three consecutive years.
+In total, this is the 12th year that Riverside Methodist has been named to the list.
+Doctors Hospital has been named to the list five times since 2010, and Dublin Methodist has now been ranked four consecutive years.

-The Truven Health 100 Top Hospitals study evaluated 2,803 U.S. hospitals in key performance areas, including patient satisfaction, patient safety, quality of care, financial stability, and operational efficiency.
+The Truven Health 100 Top Hospitals study evaluated nearly 3,000 U.S. hospitals in key performance areas including financial stability, operational efficiency, patient safety, quality inpatient and outpatient care, and customer perception of care.
 Hospitals do not apply for the award, and winners do not pay to market this honor.
 Visit the 100 Top Hospitals website to learn more about the study and its methodology.

 In addition to being named 100 Top Hospitals, Riverside Methodist and Doctors Hospital are among the nation’s 17 Everest Award winners this year for setting national benchmarks for both long-term (three to five year) improvement and highest one-year performance on the 100 Top Hospitals’ Balanced Scorecard.
 OhioHealth is the only health system in the nation to have two of its hospitals named as Everest Award winners.
 Visit the 100 Top Hospitals website for more information on the Everest Award.